florian-lefebvre/astro-typed-ids/package/README.md

 # `astro-typed-ids`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) to get typeds ids for Content Layer entries, matching Astro 4 behavior.
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) to get typed ids for Content Layer entries, matching Astro 4 behavior.

 ## Background